Should You Clean or Resurface Your Tennis Court?

 As you can see, different courts require different cleaning due to how the specifications are unique from each other.
 You should take some time to analyse how dirty your court is and what type it is.
 By doing this, you save a lot of time just going for a random method and just wasting your time and resources.
 Check out this case study which shows our team cleaning and repainting a facility in Leeds.

-The video above shows our team thoroughly cleaning and repainting a sport surface in Suffolk.
+The video above shows our team thoroughly cleaning and repainting a sports surface in Suffolk.

 Benefits of Cleaning Tennis Courts